Penpal (novel): Plot

-Josh later attends the narrator's 12th birthday party but seems troubled and says he thinks he's been sleepwalking; the narrator notes that this was the last time he ever saw Josh.
+Josh later attends the narrator's 12th birthday party but seems troubled; he declines the new walkie-talkies and believes he's been sleepwalking; the narrator notes that this was the last time he ever saw Josh.

-Years later, the narrator – now a teenager – begins dating Josh's older sister Veronica, who is reluctant to talk about her brother.
-One night, while the two are on a date, Veronica is the victim of a hit and run in a parking lot, although the narrator does not see the vehicle.
-He still suspects the driver to be the person who followed him on the way to the date.
+Years later, the narrator – now a teenager – begins dating Josh's older sister Veronica, who is reluctant to talk about Josh.
+One night, while the two are on a date, Veronica is the victim of a hit-and-run in a parking lot.
+Although the narrator does not see the vehicle, he still suspects the driver to be the penpal.
 While in the hospital, Veronica admits to the narrator that Josh has been missing for years after he disappeared one night, leaving a note on his pillow saying he was running away.
-During Veronica's recovery in the hospital, the pair texts regularly and their relationship intensifies, culminating in Veronica professing her love to the narrator.
+During Veronica's recovery in the hospital, the pair texts regularly, and their relationship intensifies, culminating in Veronica professing her love to the narrator.
 He later learns that Veronica has been dead for weeks and that her phone was never recovered after the narrator returned it to her following the accident.

 Now an adult, the narrator confronts his long-estranged mother about these incidents.
 She confesses that shortly after Veronica's death, Josh's father – a construction worker – was offered cash by a man to fill a series of holes in his backyard.
-A month later, while landscaping the same property, Josh's father unearthed a coffin containing the bodies of Josh and a large, adult man holding him in his embrace.
+A month later, while landscaping the same property, Josh's father unearthed a coffin containing the bodies of Josh and a large man embracing him.
 Josh's father identified the man as the same individual who'd paid him to fill the holes, and realized that he had abducted Josh and arranged for them to be buried alive together; the narrator's mother confesses that Josh was wearing a set of the narrator's missing clothes.
 The pair agreed to keep what had happened a secret, and Josh's father set fire to the man's corpse, refusing to allow his son to rest with his abductor in death.

-The narrator reconciles with his mother, thanking her for revealing what happened.
-He does not understand why the penpal kidnapped Josh instead of him, but reasons that when the man couldn't follow through with his plan to kidnap the narrator, he instead focused his attention on Josh, as the two friends looked very much alike.
+The narrator reconciles with his mother, thanking her for revealing what had happened.
+He does not know why the penpal kidnapped Josh instead of him, but reasons that when the man couldn't follow through with his plan to kidnap the narrator, he instead focused his attention on Josh, as the two friends looked very much alike.
 Suffering from survivor's guilt, the narrator wishes he had never met Josh, and admits that he does not believe in an afterlife, and therefore does not think the penpal will ever face punishment for his crimes.
-The narrator concludes saying he loves Josh and cherishes all of the childhood memories he shares with him.
+The narrator concludes by saying he loves Josh and cherishes all of their childhood memories.